iosifv/entity-containers/README.md

-# object-containers
+# entityContainers

-object-containers is a library which can be used to create entities which have to be sent through an API and reconstructed at the other end.
+entityContainers is a library which can be used to create entities which have to be sent through an API and reconstructed at the other end.
 Those entities can also be organized into containers.

 ## Installation